Escape from Rubbish Island: Composition

 Escape from Rubbish Island was a return to the straightforward rock sound of the band's earlier albums, especially their debut album, The Eight Legged Groove Machine (1988).
 Hunt said that the title was "a statement about the way Britain's gone over the last ten years.
 Politically, socially, musically, it's just very backward looking."
 In contrast with their third studio album, Construction for the Modern Idiot (1993), which was about growing up, Escape from Rubbish Island tackled escapism and divorce.
 Edwards supplied additional guitars, while Terry provided additional backing vocals; Hunt's uncle, Bill Hunt, contributed on the organ.

 Hunt wrote the majority of the tracks, except for "Bile Chant" (written by Hunt, McCarthy, and Republica member Jonny Male), "Better Get Ready for a Fist Fight" (written by Hunt, McCarthy, and Male), "Another Comic Tragedy" (written by Hunt and Male), and "Head Count" (written by Hunt and McCarthy).
 The opening track, "Escape from Rubbish Island", lambasts modern England before becoming introspective, and is followed by "Bile Chant", which features flamenco guitar.
 "Better Get Ready for a Fist Fight" recalled the sound of Construction for the Modern Idiot, and is followed by "Another Tragic Comedy", which tackles the topic of relationships.
-"Head Count" is a goth-esque track that incorporates an organ; "One Step at a Time" contains elements of funk.
-The closing track, "Love's Ltd", has Celtic flourishes, with whistling by Geoffrey Kelly.
+"Head Count" is a goth-esque track that incorporates an organ, which was written after Hunt argued with Les Johnson.
+"One Step at a Time" contains elements of funk; The closing track, "Love's Ltd", has Celtic flourishes, with whistling by Geoffrey Kelly.